Assessment at Meadows

 Click here to find out about 'Assessment and Tracking' at Meadows First School.

-There are three statutory assessment points for First Schools.
+There are now four statutory assessment points for First Schools.

 Early Years' Foundation Stage Profile.
 Throughout their time in Reception, staff assess children by working alongside them, observing their learning and achievements and recording these against Early Outcomes using an online system called 'Tapestry'.